Run Service

 run userDaily:missing::poll

-The run userDaily:missing::poll command enables you view a previously generated list of jobs that were not ordered because a specific Order Method (that is, a specific User Daily job) was interrupted for any reason (for example, an operating system crash).
+The run userDaily:missing::poll command enables you to view a previously generated list of jobs that were not ordered because a specific Order Method (a specific User Daily job) was interrupted for various reasons, such as an operating system crash.

 This command requires Control-M/EM version 9.0.21.200 or later.